-Spotted Wilt Points Leaf Spot Points Soilborr ne Points

-white mold limb rot

-High Risk ≥115 65-100 55-80 To be

-determined

-High Risk for fungal d iseases: G rowers sho uld always use full fungicide

-input program in a hig h-risk situa tion. -

-Medium Risk 70-110 40-60 30-50 To be

-determined

-Medium Risk for funga al diseases: : Growers of can expect bet ter

-performance from sta ndard fungi cide progra ms. Reduced fungicide

-programs in research emented

-when conditions are n ≤ 65 10-35 · · To be

-Low Risk 202 10-35 10-25

-. determined

-Low Risk for fungal diseases: These fields are likely to have the least impact from fungal disease.
+Spotted Wilt Points Leaf Spot Points Soilborr e Points white mold limb rot High Risk ≥115 65-100 55-80 To be determined High Risk for fungal d iseases: G rowers sho uld always use full fungicide input program in a hig h-risk situa tion. - Medium Risk 70-110 40-60 30-50 To be determined Medium Risk for fung al diseases Growers of can expect bett er performance from standard fungicide programs.
+Reduced fungicide programs in research studies have been successfully implemented when conditions are not favorable for disease spread.
+Low Risk ≤65 10-35 10-25 To be determined Low Risk for fungal diseases: These fields are likely to have the least impact from fungal disease.
 Growers have made the management decisions which offer maximum benefit in reducing the potential for severe disease; these fields are strong candidates for modified disease management programs that require a reduced number of fungicide applications.